 Ireland extends a warm welcome to visitors with disabilities.
-Australian & New Zealand Disability Parking Permits can be used in Ireland and allow parking in areas reserved for people with disabilities, or longer parking periods or exemption from charges.
-Many public places and visitor attractions are accessible to wheelchair users and an increasing number of hotels and restaurants are well equipped to accommodate guests who have any kind of disability.
-Useful contacts include:
+Many public places and visitor attractions are accessible to wheelchair users, and an increasing number of hotels and restaurants are well equipped to accommodate guests with disabilities.
 REPUBLIC OF IRELAND

-National Disability Authority Tel: +353 1 608 0400: nda.ie NORTHERN IRELAND Disability Action
+National Disability Authority Tel: +353 (0) 1 608 0400 nda.ie

+NORTHERN IRELAND Disability Action

-Tel: +44 28 9029 7880; disabilityaction.org
+Tel: 028 9029 7880 disabilityaction.org